 - Ensure regular alternation while moving the arms.
 Divide a task that requires extensive work with the arms in shorter tasks and take breaks.

 - Let the nerve rest at night by bandaging the wrist in the most comfortable position or by wearing wrist protectors at night, that are also used in inline skating.

 - Look together with a physical therapist to the posture and follow the tips and exercises to improve the posture.

 - Take a critical look at the work place and avoid prolonged working with bent wrists and fingers.
-If necessary, bring in an occupational health expert.
+If necessary, bring in an

 - In 1950, the American hand surgeon George Phalen first reported about patients with carpal tunnel syndrome.